GeoFormer: A Lightweight Swin Transformer for Joint Building Height and Footprint Estimation from Sentinel Imagery: Introduction

-Considering the above factors—the limitations of 10\,m resolution for densely built urban areas, the proven applicability of 100\,m products in many large-scale studies, and the shortcomings of existing models—we propose \textbf{GeoFormer}, a Swin Transformer–based multi-task learning framework for joint building height (BH) and footprint (BF) prediction at 100\,m resolution.
+To overcome the above limitations, we develop \textbf{GeoFormer}, a lightweight Swin Transformer-based multi-task learning framework for joint building height (BH) and footprint (BF) estimation at 100\,m resolution.
 GeoFormer relies solely on globally accessible Sentinel-1 SAR, Sentinel-2 MSI, and digital elevation model (DEM) data, avoiding any proprietary VHR imagery or vector sources.
-As shown in Figure~\ref{fig:workflow}, BH/BF reference labels are spatially aligned with satellite and DEM inputs on a unified 100\,m grid, and a spatial partitioning strategy (GeoSplit) ensures strict independence between training and test regions.
+As shown in Fig.~\ref{fig:workflow}, BH/BF reference labels are spatially aligned with satellite and DEM inputs on a unified 100\,m grid, and a geo-blocked spatial partitioning strategy (GeoSplit) ensures strict independence between training and test regions.
 The Swin Transformer backbone, with configurable context windows (3$\times$3, 5$\times$5, 9$\times$9), enables joint BH and BF estimation via multi-task learning.

-When benchmarked against three representative single-patch CNN architectures—ResNet-MTL, UNet-MTL, and SENet-MTL—which are restricted to the target 100\,m cell alone, GeoFormer with a 5$\times$5 neighbourhood achieves a BH RMSE of 3.19\,m and a BF RMSE of 0.050, improving upon the strongest baseline (UNet) by 7.5\,\% and 15.3\,\%, respectively.
-Cross-city, cross-continent, and post-disaster evaluations confirm robust generalisation.